metauni/metauni.github.io/index.md

 You should comply with the [Roblox community rules](https://en.help.roblox.com/hc/en-us/articles/203313410-Roblox-Community-Rules) while on their platform, and that includes the developer rules if you are creating your own nodes.
 These rules are in place to protect the children who spend a lot of time in Roblox, and seem to me well-intentioned and reasonable.
 However this does mean that you should **refrain from using the in-game chat or images to share URLs** or post Discord information inside your node.
 This coordination should happen on Discord or through some other channel.

+### Troubleshooting

+If you have trouble connecting to Roblox (and you have clicked Retry a few times) you might have to turn off your VPN.

 ## Events

 Upcoming events: